 After that, turn off iTunes & App Store.
 Reboot your iPhone or iPad.
 Go back to Touch ID & Passcode in Settings and turn iTunes & App Store back on.
 This has fixed Touch ID issues for us, and others in the past.

-If Touch ID stops working altogether, you can try resetting the phone by holding down the home button and the power button for 10 seconds or until the phone restarts.
+If Touch ID stops working altogether, you can try resetting the phone by holding down the home button and the power button (volume down and power button on an iPhone 7/iPhone 7 Plus) for 10 seconds or until the phone restarts.

 If that quick fix fails, you might want to try a factory reset.
 The instructions can be found at the bottom of this page.
 It’s a long process but its a known fix for major Touch ID problems.